Doggie Nail Scratch Boards

 With your scratch board in position (leaning against the low furniture), lure your dog onto the furniture and reward them for putting their front feet up on it.

 Next, hold your treat hand juuuuust out of your dog's reach, so that they have to stretch to get it.
-Your goal is to have them lift their back feet just a little bit.
+Your goal is to have them lift their back feet just a little bit and start to scratch the board on the way down.
 As soon as they do, say “yes” and give the treat!

 Between repetitions, it can be helpful to toss a treat away from you so that when your dog approaches you again, they're all lined up to come back on to the furniture in the right direction :)